AlaskaAirlines/WC-Generator/docs/gettingStarted.md

 # Getting started

-The Auro WC-Generator makes it really easy to get started building HTML Custom Elements using Auro's foundational support.
+The Auro WC-Generator makes it really easy to get started building HTML custom elements using Auro's foundational support.

 When using the WC-Generator, you will get the following scaffolding:

 1. Dev server and demo page support using markdown
-1. Lit-Element web component scaffolding js file
+1. LitElement web component scaffolding js file
 1. Sass and PostCSS pre-configured support
 1. Sass template Auro Design Tokens, breakpoints and core CSS ready
 1. JSDoc support